vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 Short name: `-k`

-If you do not set the `no-tls` option, `vic-machine` by default generates a TLS certificate and key for the virtual container host to  use to authenticate with a Docker client.
+By default, `vic-machine` generates a TLS certificate and key for the virtual container host to  use to authenticate with a Docker client.

+If you set the `no-tls` option, `vic-machine` does not create certificates.
 Set the `no-tls` option if you do not require certificate-based authentication between the virtual container host and the Docker client.
+If you use the `no-tls` option, you connect Docker clients to the virtual container host via port 2375, instead of via port 2376.

 <pre>--no-tls</pre>